-Canadian voters head to the polls in snap federal election
+Canadians head to the polls with Trudeau’s political future hanging in the balance

 “Those laws are not about discrimination,” Blanchet said.
 “They are about the values of Quebec.”

-The question touched off a firestorm in the province, which is home to nearly a quarter of the seats up for grabs.
+The question touched off a firestorm in the province, home to nearly a quarter of the seats up for grabs.
 Premier François Legault called the question “unacceptable.”
 The major federal party leaders called on the independent consortium that organized the debates to apologize.

 Canadians don’t vote directly for prime minister.
 Voters in each of the country’s 338 electoral districts vote for a local candidate to represent them in the House of Commons.
 If one party gains a majority — 170 seats or more — its leader becomes prime minister.

-If, as was expected Monday, no party reaches a majority, the incumbent prime minister gets the first shot at forming a new government but must rely on opposition party support to stay in power.
+If, as was expected Monday, no party reaches a majority, the incumbent prime minister gets the first shot at forming a new government — but would have to rely on opposition party support to stay in power.

 Federal election authorities said a record 5.78 million Canadians voted early, up more than 18 percent from 2019.
-Some 1.2 million Canadians voted by special ballot, a category that includes voting by mail, setting a record.
-Mail-in ballots won’t be counted until the day after the election, which could delay some results for several days.
+Mail-in ballots won’t be counted until Tuesday, which could delay some results for several days.

-The pandemic has created challenges for Elections Canada, which has had difficulty finding suitable polling locations and hiring enough workers.
-Spokeswoman Natasha Gauthier said that as of Sept.
-16, the agency was short 28,000 workers.

 Read more: